jakejackson1/gravityflowformconnector/readme.txt

 == ChangeLog ==

+= 1.0.1.2 =
+- Fixed a fatal error which could occur when using the 'Update an Entry' step type and the 'Entry ID Field' setting was not configured.

 = 1.0.1.1 =
 - Added support for merge tag processing in the custom values fields of mappings.